 - Your Academic Advisor can help with general questions about preparing for medical school or law school.
 Once you become more certain of your plans and want to discuss the choice of program and the application process in greater detail, you can also schedule a meeting with one of our terrific pre-professional advisors!

-- During FLI Office Drop-in Hours, we also have advisors from BEAM (Stanford's Career Education Center) and from the Haas Center for Public Service available in case you want to talk to someone about internships, resumes and cover letters, or career development; or about getting involved with public service.
+- During our drop-in hours in Old Union, we also have advisors from Stanford's Career Education Center and from the Haas Center for Public Service available in case you want to talk to someone about internships, resumes and cover letters, or career development; or about getting involved with public service.

 - CTL Tutoring (offered through the Center for Teaching and Learning) offers one-on-one appointment tutoring for specific classes in Foreign Languages, Math, Chemistry, Physics, Bio, Econ, and more.
 They also offer drop-in tutoring at certain times and locations, including your local cafeteria, library, or community center!

-- There are a few other places on campus where you can find subject tutoring, including the Physics Tutoring Center, the Lair (for CS) and the Stanford University Mathematical Organization (for the Math 50 series).
+- There are a few other places on campus where you can find subject tutoring, including the Physics Tutoring Center, the LaIR and the Black Lair (both for CS) and the Stanford University Mathematical Organization (for the Math 50 series).